 Here at #JennasWorldView we call that closing the show: the Last Lap.

 For our last night in Rome we spent our evening at the popular European hotel chain the NH Collection Roma.
-The dining experience was 100% but our outfits were the most important element of the night.
+The dining experience was 10 out of 10 but our outfits were the most important component of the night.

 The lead up to our final dinner required efficient team work and of course strategic preparation.
 Everything was done according to precision, right down to the amount of highlight we applied to ensure that our faces stayed popping.